Updated January 17, 2023

 Why unique: She pursued her passion for music everywhere she went, even when she ended up in jail as a suffragette.
 Her dedication led her to become the first female composer to be awarded damehood.

 Smyth composed six operas and a variety of chamber, orchestral, and vocal works, including her opera Der Wald that was performed at the Metropolitan Opera in New York.
 It remained the only opera written by a woman to be performed at the Met until the 2016-17 season.
-At the age of 64, she was awarded the honor, Dame of the British Empire.
+At the age of 64, she became an honorary Dame of the British Empire.

 Amy Beach: 1867–1944